techniccontroller/think_wordclock/README.md

 https://techniccontroller.com/word-clock-with-arduino-and-neopixel/

+## Installation

+1. Download the code (ZIP) and unzip it, copy the complete unzipped folder into your sketchbock path (found in ArduinoIDE under File->Settings).
+2. Start Arduino IDE and open the file `wordclock_german.ino` via **File -> Open ...**.
+3. Now the libraries must be installed.
+To avoid complications, I recommend simply copying all folders from the `libraries` project folder into the `libraries` folder of the sketchbook path.
+You can also install the libraries manually via the library manager of the IDE, but the time library of PaulStoffregen is missing, you still have to copy it yourself.

+    Your folder structure should look like this:
+    ```
+    ./MySketchbookLocation
+    │
+    └───libraries
+    │   └───Adafruit_BusIO
+    │   └───Adafruit_GFX_Library
+    │   └───Adafruit_NeoMatrix
+    │   └───Adafruit_NeoPixel
+    │   └───DCF77
+    |   └───RTClib
+    |   └───Time
+    │
+    └───think_wordclock
+        └───libraries
+        │   └───Adafruit_BusIO
+        │   └───Adafruit_GFX_Library
+        │   └───Adafruit_NeoMatrix
+        │   └───Adafruit_NeoPixel
+        │   └───DCF77
+        |   └───RTClib
+        |   └───Time
+        │
+        └───wordclock_german
+        │   └───wordclock_german.ino
+        │
+        └───pictures
+        |   └───(...)
+        └───README.md
+    ```

+4. Connect your Arduino Nano to your computer.
+5. In Arduino IDE select the correct board (Arduino Nano) and serial port.
+6. Compile and upload code via **Sketch -> Upload**.

 ## Used Libraries
 To use this source code, you need to install the following libraries in Arduino IDE.
 I have also included the versions of the libraries I use in this repository.